 Positive, gentle, reward-based training can help your pet remain calm in many settings.
 To keep your companion occupied, calm, and happy, direct him or her to perform favorite tricks or commands while waiting for the doctor.

-Touch: Mimic the doctor’s exam – play with feet, look in and touch mouth, lift tail, etc. Soon the doctor’s routine will seem much less frightening.
+Touch: Mimic the doctor’s exam – play with feet, look in and touch the mouth, lift the tail, etc. Soon the doctor’s routine will seem much less frightening.

 Vary your routine.
 Pets that have already had a traumatic experience at the vet will be cautious of anything that might indicate the threat of another trip there.
 For example, if you only bring out your pet’s carrier when it is time to go to the doctor, your pet may experience fear and anxiety every time it sees the carrier.